 I left Brisbane and bought the 7-day pass from Greyhound.
 I took a 2-hour bus to Noosa Heads and visited the beautiful national park.
 Then in the evening, I arrived at Hervey Bay, the stopover point to the Fraser Island.
 I love the Noosa Heads National Park very much.
 Sadly, most of the digital signals were destroyed by the merciless sea water...

-This hostel got a "thumb-up" recommendation from "Let's Go".
+This wingless bird was spotted near the gas station when the bus stopped for a brief rest. | This hostel got a "thumb-up" recommendation from "Let's Go".
 It was truly inexpensive, comfortable, and clean.
 However, the hostress was a little bit austere.
-Any tiny violation of her rules was not allowed.
+Any tiny violation of her rules was not allowed. |

 June 06, 2007